Subshift12/Privacy-Policy/README.md

 Children’s Privacy

 These Services do not address anyone under the age of 13.
 I do not knowingly collect personally identifiable information from children under 13.
-In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.

 Changes to This Privacy Policy